'Happy Matariki': Family travels from Auckland for Mauao star compass unveiling

 "It is really good to be up on the mountain and look around and everyone is aware of what Matariki is."

-He said his whānau had strong ties to the whenua, especially Mauao.
+He said his whānau had strong ties to the whenua (land), especially Mauao.

-His tūpuna came here from the Pacific and Mauao was one of the places he stopped when his ancestor first journeyed to New Zealand.
+His tūpuna came here from the Pacific and Mauao was one of the places his ancestor stopped when he first journeyed to New Zealand.
 Sciacia descended from the Kurahaupō waka.

 From Mount Maunganui, they travelled to and set up in Whakatāne.